 Cyclothymia may wreak havoc on the personal lives of people with the disorder.
 Unstable moods frequently disrupt personal and work relationships.
 People may have difficulty developing stable work or personal relationships, instead moving through short-lived romances or erratic job performance.
 Impulsive behavior can be self-destructive and lead to legal problems.

 People with cyclothymic disorder are also more likely to abuse drugs and alcohol.
 Up to 50% of people with cyclothymia may also have a problem with substance abuse.

 Over time, people with cyclothymia are at increased risk of developing full-blown bipolar disorder.
 Limited data suggests they are at higher risk of suicide.
-Treatment with mood stabilizers may help to reduce this risk, although more research is needed to determine whether they may be effective.
+Some clinicians think that mood stabilizers may help to reduce this risk, although more research is needed to determine whether they may be effective.